-Other compensation may consist of other benefits that are customary and in line with market terms, such as medical insurance, life insurance and company cars, which shall not constitute a significant part of the total remuneration.
-Such benefits may amount to not more than 10 per cent of the fixed annual cash salary.
+NOTE 28 Other compensation may consist of other benefits that are customary and in line NOTE 29 with market terms, such as medical insurance, life insurance and company cars, NOTE 30 which shall not constitute a significant part of the total remuneration.
+Such bene-NOTE 31 fits may amount to not more than 10 per cent of the fixed annual cash salary.
+NOTE 32